 Disease Risk is a new cutting-edge feature of EOSDA Crop Monitoring that we introduce as part of our vision of developing an all-in-one crop management system.
 Evidently, it is impossible to compensate for disease damage by using fertilizers and irrigation, that’s why the importance of preventive measures is pivotal.
 We developed an algorithm that dynamically analyzes the current state of factors contributing to crop diseases instead of detecting crop loss when it’s too late.

 As for upcoming updates, the Disease Risk feature will be extended to neighboring fields for a more comprehensive risk assessment.
-Future integration with other EOSDA Crop Monitoring features and EOS SAT-1, the initial satellite of EOS SAT (the company’s upcoming satellite constellation designed in a way that allows multispectral crop dynamics monitoring from space) will allow for enhanced precision in managing plant health.
+The integration with other EOSDA Crop Monitoring features and the EOS SAT-1 (EOSDA multi-purpose satellite that provides multispectral crop dynamics monitoring from space) allows for enhanced precision in managing plant health.

 EOSDA plans to expand its crop disease database, thus enriching its core integrative methodology with valuable feedback.
 In addition, the company is considering partnerships with both local and global manufacturers and suppliers of disease prevention agents.